Is mail delivered on Election Day? - NewsBreak

 ( WCMH ) – Millions of Americans are casting their votes for the 2022 midterm elections on Tuesday, and some may be wondering whether or not the mail is running.

 The United States Postal Service does deliver mail on Election Day, which is not considered a holiday by the USPS.
-The holidays USPS observes include: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, July 4, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.How many have voted in Chemung, Steuben, and Schuyler Counties on election night 2022?
+The holidays USPS observes include: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, July 4, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.How to vote in Tuesday’s general election

 In addition, UPS remains open as well as FedEx .
 Amazon does not recognize Election Day as one of seven paid holidays.